 Admission was restricted to boys of the two parishes of Hertford who were able ‘to read English well and to render their accidence perfectly.’

-Hertford Grammar School moved to its new building on the hill overlooking the town in 1930.
-It was officially opened on 1st May, 1930 by Lady Desborough.
+The school name was changed to Hertford Grammar School in 1904.
+The school moved to its new building on the hill overlooking the town in 1930.
+This was officially opened on 1st May, 1930 by Lady Desborough.